dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 After reviewing the considerations and planning your move, you may want to start moving your dbt Core project to dbt Cloud.
 Check out the detailed [Move to dbt Cloud: Get started](/guides/core-to-cloud-1?step=1) guide for useful tasks and insights for a smooth transition from dbt Core to dbt Cloud.

-This guide is your roadmap to help you think about migration strategies and what moving from dbt Core to dbt Cloud would look like.
+This guide is your roadmap to help you think about migration strategies and what moving from dbt Core to dbt Cloud could look like.

 For a more detailed comparison of dbt Core and dbt Cloud, check out [How dbt Cloud compares with dbt Core](https://www.getdbt.com/product/dbt-core-vs-dbt-cloud).